Marriage and Family Therapist Job Description

 Therapy Sessions

-Similar to family counselors, a marriage family therapist would usually meet with their patients on a regular basis to assess and treat their issues.
+Similar to family therapists, a marriage family therapist would usually meet with their patients on a regular basis to assess and treat their issues.

 Rather than providing ongoing care, some MFT therapists opt for short-term treatment.
 When going this route, couples, family groups, and individuals meet with therapists for 12 sessions (on average).
 According to the AAMFT, the majority of family units who opt for short-term therapy see improvement or resolution of their issues within 20 sessions with an MFT.